emvarun/followup-and-location/README.md

 ------------------------------------------------
 The following step is to edit the dates of trigger in the original fits file header to the period of interest -- say LIGO observational period.
-Run the file in the terminal as 'python EditDate.py'.
+Run the file in the terminal as
+		python EditDate.py
 The user will be  prompted if they want to change the date of injection in the released fits file to a period of their interest.
 The new files will be saved in the same directory with the released set of files but will have a "Mod-Date" suffixed in their name.
 The user is free to move them to a convenient folder of his interest.